-So the piston slides in the cylinder, and these pistons connect to the jaws to get open and close.
+So the piston slides into the cylinder, and these pistons connect to the jaws to get open and close.

 It is a combination of four jaw chuck and universal chuck.
 We can move their jaws independently, or with some adjustment, we can move their jaws simultaneously.

-Drill Chuck– It uses for holding shank drills or tap for respective operations.
+Drill Chuck– It uses for holding shank drills or taps for respective operations.

 To remove the tool from the tailstock, we can rotate the handwheel to its extreme back position to touch the wheel screw to the backside of the tool to apply pressure.